Red wine–poached pears

-2 strip(s), (3 inches each), removed with vegetable peeler
+2 strip(s), (3 inches each), removed with a vegetable peeler

 6 medium, (5 ounces each), firm-ripe, or Bosc pears with stems

-- In a saucepan just large enough to hold pears, combine wine, sugar, lemon zest, cinnamon stick, and water and set over medium heat.
+- In a saucepan just large enough to hold pears, combine wine, sugar, lemon zest, cinnamon stick, and 1 cup water and set over medium heat.
 Cook, stirring occasionally, until sugar is dissolved.
 Remove saucepan from heat.

 - Meanwhile, peel pears, leaving stems intact.
-Add pears to wine mixture and bring to boil.
-Reduce heat to low.
-Simmer pears, covered, turning occasionally, until evenly colored and tender when pierced with knife, about 30 minutes.
+To wine mixture, add pears and bring to a boil.
+Reduce heat to low and simmer, covered, turning pears occasionally, until evenly colored and tender when pierced with a knife, about 30 minutes.